 The upgrade was supported by several agricultural groups including the South Dakota Pork Producers Council, South Dakota Farm Bureau, South Dakota Cattlemen’s Association, South Dakota Association of Cooperatives, South Dakota Dairy Producers, South Dakota Poultry Industries Association, South Dakota Conservation Districts, South Dakota Soybean Association, South Dakota Grain & Feed Association, South Dakota Veterinary Medical Association and South Dakota Auction Markets Association.

-Sept.
-2016 – Barry Dunn Inauguration as the 20th President of South Dakota State University – The South Dakota Board of Regents appointed Barry Dunn as South Dakota State University’s 20th president in April 2016, the fourth alumnus to hold the position.
+The South Dakota Board of Regents appointed Barry Dunn as South Dakota State University’s 20th president in April 2016, the fourth alumnus to hold the position.
 Dunn served as dean of the College of Agriculture and Biological Sciences prior to the appointment.
 He holds a Ph.D. and a master’s degree in animal science and a bachelor’s degree in biology, all from SDSU.
 In September 2016, Dunn was inaugurated.

 "My vision builds on the foundation of the land-grant mission and belief that accessibility to the benefits of education supports a dynamic society," Dunn said in his inauguration speech.
 "To achieve that mission, we must continually renew our university to build an exciting future.